btmbtm/btmbtm.github.io/_posts/2016-07-19-mdworks-05-question-CSS-box-model.md

 HTML block elements are placed as rectangles on a page.
 The CSS Box Model is used to calculate the size of an element rectangle and its position relative to other elements.

-The CSS box model takes into account the size of an element's content, padding, border, and margin when calculating its size.
+The CSS box model takes into account the size of an element's content, padding, border, and margin when calculating size.
 The picture below shows how the parts of the CSS box model relate:

 ![box model](https://mdn.mozillademos.org/files/8685/boxmodel-(3).png)
 (Image from MDN)